Some of the links on this site are affiliate links. Read our full disclaimer here.

 Over the same time period, the S&P 500, a collection of stocks of the 500 largest companies in the US, returned 9.2%.
 With these returns, the same $10,000 investment would be worth only about $117,500 today.

-When comparing returns, it’s also important to consider the volatility of the investment.
+When comparing returns, it's also important to consider the volatility of the investment.
 Farmland clearly comes out ahead here.
-In the last 20 years, there have been a number of corrections in the stock market including the dot-com bubble and Great Recession.
+In the last 20 years, there have been a number of corrections in the stock market including the pandemic, the dot-com bubble and Great Recession.

 Farmland on the other hand, has not had a year with negative returns since before 1990.
 As a result, an investment in farmland is about 1/3 as volatile as an investment in the S&P 500.

 Judging from the numbers alone, it seems like farmland is coming out ahead.
-With greater returns and lower volatility, it’s easy to see why an investment in farmland would be attractive.
-However, there are a number of other factors that need to be considered before making your decision.
+With greater returns and lower volatility, it's easy to see why an investment in farmland would be attractive.

 How Returns Are Generated